ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-8. A poll asked a random sample of $1,000$ U.S. adults, "Do you think that the use of marijuana should be legalized?" $560$ of those asked answered yes.
+Q. A poll asked a random sample of $1,000$ U.S. adults, "Do you think that the use of marijuana should be legalized?" $560$ of those asked answered yes.
 1. Based on the poll's results, estimate p, the proportion of all U.S. adults who believe the use of marijuana should be legalized, with a 95% confidence interval.
 2. Give an interpretation of the margin of error in context.
 3. Do the results of this poll give evidence that the majority of U.S. adults believe that the use of marijuana should be legalized?

 <details><summary><b>Answer</b></summary>